 She became the Organiser for CSTD Singapore that year, and later Malaysia and India.
 Jazz Ballet soon followed and introductory courses were held at Crestar School of Dance (Cre-Ed), which was the first school to hold CSTD examinations in 1997 (below).

+The first examination session was held here in 1997.
 After the first few exam sessions had been held here, Mrs Tilley mooted the idea of holding a Summer School in 1997.
 Since that time one has been held every single year, with wonderful and inspiring teachers, and that played a big part in the growth of CSTD.

 Not only that, in 1999 she suggested organising an Asia-Pacific Competition to provide more performance opportunities for students in the region and for them to learn from each other in the spirit of friendly competition.
 That reached its 16th edition this year with the return to its birthplace, Singapore after 4 years.

 One of Bettyʼs aims was to build up a community of teachers and that is certainly what we have now achieved as we go forward into the future.

 National CSTD President Diane Gepp and International Director Debbie McRitchie are both the late Betty Tilley's daughters and living testament to CSTD's philosophy of "Dance for life" and a "dancing family"!